TyW-98/API_website/README.md

-# Weather website using Open Weather API
+# Use API to set up a subscription page and fetching weather data using weathermap API